pdfinn/gamera/doc/design.md

 ## Current State

-Gammera currently downloads a page using `hget`, strips HTML tags to extract plain text, and displays the result in a window using `libdraw`.
+Gamera currently downloads a page using `hget`, strips HTML tags to extract plain text, and displays the result in a window using `libdraw`.
 The 9P interface described above is implemented and can be used to fetch new pages.
 More advanced parsing and rendering remain to be implemented.